CleverCloud/doc.clever-cloud.com/commons/admin-console/authentification.md

 Clever Cloud supports 2FA.
 You can enable it here: https://console.clever-cloud.com/users/me/authentication

-Please, backup your recovery codes, we won't be able to restore access to your account if you loose access to your regular codes.
+Please, backup your recovery codes, we won't be able to restore access to your account if you lose access to your regular codes.